Markras/Course_Project_Coursera/Codebook.md

 run_analysis.r
 v.1.0

-For the a description of how script is working, see README.
+For the description of how script is working, see README.

 In order to run the file run_analysis.r and get the final tidy set you have to setwd() to the directory you have files: x_train, x_test, subject_train, subject_test, y_train, y_test, features, activity_labels